-Disney California Adventure shares a common plaza with Disneyland and offers a selection of rides originally themed to California landmarks, but more recently overtaken by movie-themed lands like the totally immersive Cars Land.
+Disney California Adventure shares a common plaza with Disneyland and offers a selection of rides originally tied to California landmarks, but more recently overtaken by movie-themed lands like the totally immersive Cars Land.
 California Adventure also has plenty of shows, parades and interactive experiences for the whole family.
-California Adventure offers a few thrill rides like the California Screamin' coaster, a raft ride, and the new Guardians of the Galaxy ride that make it popular with teens.
+California Adventure offers a few thrill rides like the California Screamin' coaster, a raft ride, and the Guardians of the Galaxy ride that make it popular with teens.
 Three-day admission to Disneyland and California Adventure is also included in the Southern California CityPass.

 Universal Studios Hollywood is the original movie-themed amusement park located on the grounds of an active film and television studio.
 In addition to movie-related rides and attractions and the recent addition of the Wizarding World of Harry Potter, the Tram Tour takes you through the back lot and some sound stages of the Universal Studios production studios.
 The 3 to 7-day Go Los Angeles Card includes weekday admission to Universal Studios.

-Knott's Berry Farm in Buena Park is a Snoopy-themed park with a nice combination of rides for younger kids, and high thrill coasters and other more advanced rushes to keep the big kids white-knuckling it.
-The original Ghost Town is a charming place to just hang out, and hosts an array of live interactions with colorful historic characters, which is expanded in summer.
+Knott's Berry Farm in Buena Park is a Peanuts-themed park with a nice combination of rides for younger kids, and high thrill coasters and other more advanced rushes to keep the big kids white-knuckling it.
+The original Ghost Town is a charming place to just hang out and hosts an array of live interactions with colorful historic characters, which is expanded in summer.
 For the quantity of entertainment per dollar, it's the best theme park value in town, especially if you get discount tickets.
-Knott's Berry Farm is included in the Go Los Angeles Card and you can often find discount tickets on Goldstar.com.Continue to 5 of 9 below.
+Knott's Berry Farm is included in the Go Los Angeles Card and you can often find discount tickets on Goldstar.com.

 Six Flags Magic Mountain in Valencia is the LA area's most extreme amusement park with the highest concentration of thrill rides.
 It is a rite of passage for area teens to get up the courage to ride these extreme monsters.
 Six Flags Magic Mountain is included in the Go Los Angeles Card.

 Pacific Park is a collection of a dozen kid-friendly carnival rides on the Santa Monica Pier, jutting out into the Pacific Ocean.
 There is no admission fee.
 You can pay per ride or buy an unlimited ride wristband.
 Also on the Santa Monica Pier, you'll find a trapeze school, aquarium, food court, and restaurants.
-One day unlimited rides are included on the Go Los Angeles Card.Continue to 9 of 9 below.
+One day unlimited rides are included on the Go Los Angeles Card.